cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/videoplayer.md

 #### Method one

 This method uses the same API that editor uses to add an event callback on Button component.
-You need to construct a `cc.Component.EventHandler` object first, and then set the corresponding `target`, `component`, `handler` and `customEventData` parameters.
+You need to construct a `Component.EventHandler` object first, and then set the corresponding `target`, `component`, `handler` and `customEventData` parameters.

 ```ts
 import { _decorator, Component, VideoPlayer } from 'cc';